ShafqatMajoka/Tradeshift/README.md

 The solution contains the following Java class.

-1. Enumerate type: EQUILATERAL,ISOSCELES and SCALENE
+### Enumerate Type
+The following enumerate types used in project for comparison purpose.
+1. EQUILATERAL
+2. ISOSCELES
+3. SCALENE
+### Matcher Class
-2. Matcher class is core class used to find the type of triangle.
-Matcher class contains a method called getTriangleType which takes the triangle's three sides as input and return the type of triangle.
-The getTriangleType method will throw exception if any of the length is <= 0.
+The is core class is core class used to find the type of triangle.
+Matcher class contains a method called getTriangleType which takes the triangle's three sides as input and return the type of triangle after processing.
+#### Note
+Further more some exeception has been done in the getTriangleType method.
+The method will throw exception if user try to pass any of the length is <= 0.

+### Tradeshift Class
+The Tradeshift class contains the static method (main) used as strarting point to run the project.
+A object of Matcher class is created in main method to pass three different combinations of inputs to demonstartion the functionality of  getTriangleType method.

+### Matcher Unit Tests

-3. MatcherTest class contains three unit tests which give 100% line coverage for a class called Matcher.
+MatcherTests class contains three unit tests which give 100% path coveraged to Matcher class.
-4. Tradeshift class is main class used to run the project.

 ### Java Installation: